RsyncProject/rsync/rsync.1.md

 # FORMAT STRINGS

-The following forrmat strings are supported for options accepting a `FORMAT`
+The following format strings are supported for options accepting a `FORMAT`
 parameter:

 0.  `%l` File length